Previous chapter | Index | Next chapter

 “Move,” said one of the Wen sect, threatening them with his sword.

 “Is this treason?”
 Wen Chao bellowed.
 He had come down from the high rock where he had stood, Wang Lingjiao by his side wielding one of the Wen branding irons Wei Wuxian had often heard about.
-It seemed she was more than just show.
+It seemed the woman was more than just an exuberant mistress.
 “Do you rebel against me?”
 Wen Chao yelled.
 “Not one of you is worthy of your clan names, all of you rotten and worthless, abusing your standings—”

 “You’re right,” Wei Wuxian said.